enricodisaro/cps-final/README.md

 -------------------------------------

-If the connection is too slow, the communication might run into some issues.\n Remember to change the ssid, the password and the server's IP in the arduino code.
+If the connection is too slow, the communication might run into some issues.

+Remember to change the ssid, the password and the server's IP in the arduino code.

-Saving the ciphered vault in the EEPROM ensures data persistance, so even if the ESP32 turns off, it will have the correct vault at power-on.\n
+Saving the ciphered vault in the EEPROM ensures data persistance, so even if the ESP32 turns off, it will have the correct vault at power-on.

 It is important that the vaults of the two devices is the same.
 The default vault for the ESP32 is the same
 originally present in vault.hex for the server.
 To change the vault of the server it is sufficient to modify the vault.hex file, while for the ESP32 it's more complicated and you need to access the EEPROM from another